sph-mn/sph-script/readme.md

 export PATH="$PATH:$HOME/.exe"
 ```

+which would mean that you can put scripts under a hidden directory named ".exe" in your home directory and they should be found as commands on the command-line.

+some programs depend on guile and sph-lib.
-a few programs depend on guile, sph-lib and guile modules found in sph-script/guile-modules. for these programs, the content of sph-script/guile-modules needs to be symlinked or copied into a directory that is in $GUILE_LOAD_PATH.
+some programs additionally depend on guile modules found in sph-script/guile-modules. to install these modules, the content of sph-script/guile-modules needs to be copied or symlinked into a directory that is in $GUILE_LOAD_PATH.